-This guide provides technical details for deploying Proxmox VE with Blockbridge iSCSI storage using the Blockbridge storage driver for Proxmox.
+This guide explains how to deploy Proxmox VE with Blockbridge iSCSI and NVMe storage using the native Blockbridge storage driver.

 FEATURE OVERVIEW